 The celebrated NYC-based Matthew Shipp Trio (featuring Matthew Shipp, piano; Michael Bisio, bass; Whit Dickey, drums) will perform live at the opening of a new gallery show at The Arts Center of the Capital Region, 265 River Street in downtown Troy NY.
 The exhibition, which features locally-produced videos and still photos of internationally-known musicians, is called “Freedom Through Collective Improvisation: iEAR Presents!
 Free Jazz from the Sanctuary” and runs from April 1 through April 30.
-There will be an opening reception with light refreshments at 6 PM on April 1, and a closing reception during Troy Night Out on April 30.
-Admission to the receptions and gallery show is free of charge; admission to the concert is by donation ($10 suggested, $5 student/low income).
-Call (518) 273-0552, email firstname.lastname@example.org or visit www.artscenteronline.org for gallery hours, more information and directions.
+The Matthew Shipp Trio will perform at an opening reception with light refreshments at 6 PM on April 1st, and there will be a closing reception during Troy Night Out on April 30th.

 Troy native Michael Bisio invariably astounds audiences with the beauty of his tone and the intensity of his very personal musical language on the bass.
 His recorded output has consistently met with critical praise; as a recording artist he appears on more than 50 cds.